Welcome to the Office of Victim Assistance (OVA).

 Location: Center for Community (C4C), suite S440.

 Confidentiality is an essential part of the work in OVA.
 All aspects of participation in services at OVA, including appointments, content of counseling and advocacy sessions, and any records that we keep are confidential as outlined by federal and state law.
 Communication between OVA staff and its clients may only be disclosed when the client signs a release of information form authorizing such disclosure.
 Counseling and advocacy records are maintained in files completely separate from the academic or employment records and cannot be accessed by campus or community systems without the client's signed authorization.
-In order to provide clients with up to date information and provide effective services, the therapists/advocates in OVA consult with each other.

 There are exceptions to confidentiality (please see section 12-43-218 of the Colorado Revised Statutes for more information):